jordanm88/static-wiki/components/footer.md

 ---

-This is a demo of JDsite - learn more [here](https://jondoran.github.io/jdsite/)
+This is a demo of jdSite - learn more [here](https://jondoran.github.io/jdsite/)